 The signing actuaries are independent of the plan sponsor.
-They are each Enrolled Actuaries, Fellows of the Society of Actuaries, and Members of the American Academy of Actuaries, and meet the Qualification Standards of the American Academy of Actuaries.
+Mr. Newton is Fellow of the Society of Actuaries and Mr. Detweiler is an Associate of the Society of Actuaryies.
+They are each Enrolled Actuaries, Members of the American Academy of Actuaries, and meet the Qualification Standards of the American Academy of Actuaries.
 Finally, each of the undersigned are experienced in performing valuations for large public retirement systems.

-Respectfully submitted, Gabriel, Roeder, Smith & Company
+Respectfully submitted,

-R. Ryan Falls, FSA, EA, MAAA Senior Consultant
+Gabriel, Roeder, Smith & Company

-Bill Detweiler, ASA, EA, FCA, MAAA Consultant
+Joseph Newton, FSA, EA, MAAA Pension Market Lead and Actuary Bill Detweiler, ASA, EA, FCA, MAAA